mdegregori1/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+A programming interface that can be manipulated to change the structure, style , and and content of a page.

 2. What is an event?
+Every and any interaction that a user may have with a webpage.
 3. What is an event listener?
+A function in Javascript that waits for a particular event to trigger an action.

 4. Why would we convert a NodeList into an Array?
+It allows you to access data using array prototypes.

 5. What is a component?
+A section of a website that uses a comnbination of HTML, CSS, and JS.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account